 Within the framework of the LABEX (Centres of Excellence) call for projects, the Ministry of Higher Education and Research granted €4.5M to the MME-DII consortium – “Economic and Mathematical Models of Dynamics, Uncertainty and Interactions.”

 Working on a joint interdisciplinary project centred on mathematical, economic and financial modelling, the LABEX MME-DII consortium is composed of over 150 researchers specialized in such areas as economics, mathematics and physics.
-It thus brings together seven higher education and research institutions of the Île-de-France region: the University of Cergy-Pontoise (THEMA, AGM and LPTM), the University of Paris Nord (CEPN and LAGA), the University of Paris Ouest (Modal’X), ESSEC Business School, the University of Panthéon-Assas (LEM), the University of Evry (EPEE) and the CNRS (France’s national scientific research centre).
+It thus brings together seven higher education and research institutions of the Île-de-France region: the CY Cergy Paris University (THEMA, AGM and LPTM), the University of Paris Nord (CEPN and LAGA), the University of Paris Ouest (Modal’X), ESSEC Business School, the University of Panthéon-Assas (LEM), the University of Evry (EPEE) and the CNRS (France’s national scientific research centre).

 MME-DII will constitute an internationally recognized research centre in the modelling of stochastic processes, of decision-making in situations of uncertainty, and of the dynamics of individual interactions.
 By combining such cross-disciplinary areas of knowledge as mathematics, economics and theoretical physics, MME-DII will help shed light on major societal challenges, ranging from the prevention of financial crises to the management of environmental risks.